-- (1) The Academic Secretary may accept appeals lodged with the Board provided the notice of appeal contains: - (a) a description of the decision being appealed; and - (b) a valid ground of appeal as set under the relevant policy; and - (c) a statement of the grounds of the appeal; and - (d) any other matter required under the relevant policy. - (2) Upon receipt of the notice of appeal, the Academic Secretary must consider the merits of the appeal and; - (a) allow the appeal to be heard by a student appeal panel; or - (b) give notice they intend to disallow the appeal. - (3) If the Academic Secretary gives notice under (2)(b) they must give the person who lodged the appeal an opportunity to provide further relevant information, and the Academic Secretary must consider this further information in deciding to allow or disallow the appeal. - (4) The timeframes for taking actions referred to in (2) and (3) will be set out in the relevant policy. - (5) In considering the merits of the appeal in (2) and (3) the Academic Secretary is required to take into account: - (a) the notice of appeal and any supporting documents; and - (b) related information and/or documents on the University record including, but not limited to, the process/es followed, and the decision/s made. - (6) The Academic Secretary must, within 15 business days after allowing an appeal to be heard, refer the appeal to a student appeal panel. - (7) A student appeal panel must comprise three members of the Board. - (8) Notwithstanding (6) the Academic Secretary may invite an undergraduate or graduate student to sit on a student misconduct appeal panel. - (9) A member appointed to a student appeal panel must not be: - (a) a person who works in the academic subject or administrative area in which the decision under appeal was made; or - (b) a person who was involved in, associated with, or alleged to have been involved in or associated with the decision being appealed. - (10)The Academic Secretary must nominate one of the student appeal panel members to be the chair of the committee. - (11) The Academic Secretary must nominate a secretary to support the student appeal panel.
+- (1) The Academic Secretary may accept appeals lodged with the Board provided the notice of appeal contains: - (a) a description of the decision being appealed; and - (b) a valid ground of appeal as set under the relevant policy; and - (c) a statement of the grounds of the appeal; and - (d) any other matter required under the relevant policy. - (2) Upon receipt of the notice of appeal, the Academic Secretary must consider the merits of the appeal and; - (a) allow the appeal to be heard by a student appeal panel; or - (b) give notice they intend to disallow the appeal. - (3) If the Academic Secretary gives notice under (2)(b) they must give the person who lodged the appeal an opportunity to provide further relevant information, and the Academic Secretary must consider this further information in deciding to allow or disallow the appeal. - (4) The timeframes for taking actions referred to in (2) and (3) will be set out in the relevant policy. - (5) In considering the merits of the appeal in (2) and (3) the Academic Secretary is required to take into account: - (a) the notice of appeal and any supporting documents; and - (b) related information and/or documents on the University record including, but not limited to, the process/es followed, and the decision/s made. - (6) The Academic Secretary must, within 15 University business days after allowing an appeal to be heard, refer the appeal to a student appeal panel. - (7) The student appeal panel must hear the appeal as soon as reasonably practicable following referral. - (8) A student appeal panel must comprise three members of the Board. - (9) Notwithstanding (7) the Academic Secretary may invite an undergraduate or graduate student to sit on a student academic misconduct appeal panel.

+- (10)A member appointed to a student appeal panel must not be: - (a) a person who works in the academic subject or administrative area in which the decision under appeal was made; or - (b) a person who was involved in, associated with, or alleged to have been involved in or associated with the decision being appealed. - (11)The Academic Secretary must nominate one of the student appeal panel members to be the chair of the student appeal panel. - (12) The Academic Secretary must nominate a secretary to support the student appeal panel.